jonkracht/technical-notes/software-install-logs/pop-2204-software.md

-#pop-software

-List of software and system mods in a Pop.OS 22.04 system.
+# Software installed on Pop!_OS 22.04 on ASUS laptop

-Entries in each category are in roughly chronological order.
+Entries in each category are roughly in chronological order.

 ## apt
 * nvim (jan 2023: removing and installing from source on github)
 * kitty  - removed and installing via source from Github to get a newer version than packaged in Pop repo, pre-built binary method; can update via same curl command as install  `curl -L https://sw.kovidgoyal.net/kitty/installer.sh | sh /dev/stdin`
 * exa (ls upgrade)